HR-Fahim/Simple-Analog-Clock-Using-JavaScript/README.md

 This is a basic analog clock created using JavaScript, HTML, and CSS.
 It provides a simple and visually appealing way to display the current time in an analog format.

+You can preview the analog clock by clicking [here](https://hr-fahim.github.io/Simple-Live-Analog-Clock-Using-JavaScript/).

 ## Introduction

 Analog clocks have been a classic way to represent time for centuries, and this project brings that timeless design to the digital world.
 It serves as a fun and educational exercise to understand the fundamental concepts of web development, including: